davideuez/dncs-lab/README.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-Here we have "enp0s3" that links our VM to the Ethernet card of our PC; enp0s8 is the interface that link the host-a with the switch and "lo" is an imaginary interface, that is briefly, the local-host
+Here we have "enp0s3" that links our VM to the Ethernet card of our PC; enp0s8 is the interface that links the host-a with the switch and "lo" is an imaginary interface, that is the local-host

 7. ```route -nve```

-This command show on the terminal the routing table of the VM.
+This command shows on the terminal the routing table of the VM.
 This is an example of the command on host-a:

 ```
 vagrant@host-a:~$ route -nve